mui/material-ui/docs/src/pages/learn/basics/creating-a-simple-log-in-ui/creating-a-simple-log-in-ui.md

 ## Include all the needed components

-First up, include all the components we are going to be using at the top of your `jsx` file.
+First up, include all the components we are going to be using at the top of your `tsx` file.

 ```jsx
 import * as React from 'react';